WinVector/Examples/rebalance/rw_example_R.md

-if there appears to be such a benefit it means you failed to use numeric scores (converted to a classification rule too early) or missed an interaction in your data (which can be fixed by a bit more feature engineering, the non-montone change suggests some interactions that can be introduced).
+if there appears to be such a benefit it means you failed to use numeric scores (converted to a classification rule too early) or missed an interaction in your data (which can be fixed by a bit more feature engineering, the non-monotone change suggests some interactions that can be introduced).

 ## Example